8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220115/content.md

 During 2021, I didn't get much traction on putting these together because that wasn't really the focus for that year.

+## Retirement accounts

+Contribution limits for some retirement accounts this year have gone up.
+1,000 [.United States Dollars](USD) [for the 401k](https://www.irs.gov/newsroom/irs-announces-401k-limit-increases-to-20500).
+Only 50 USD [for the [.Health Savings Account](HSA)](https://www.fool.com/retirement/plans/hsa/contribution-limits/).
+No change for the Roth [Individual Retirement Account](IRA).

+The income limits for being able to contribute the full amount to a Roth IRA [has also gone up](https://www.irs.gov/retirement-plans/plan-participant-employee/amount-of-roth-ira-contributions-that-you-can-make-for-2022) 4,000 USD [compared to 2021](https://www.irs.gov/retirement-plans/amount-of-roth-ira-contributions-that-you-can-make-for-2021).
+The math to figure out the amount you can contribute if you fall into the reduced amount level still seems confusing as hell.
+If I find myself getting close to that amount, I’ll probably just ask for an insane raise that would push out of qualifying even after maxing out contributions to other vehicles.

+I’m setting 401k contributions to 17 percent.
+When I called Fidelity that was the percent they said would get me close over the course of my paychecks without counting bonuses.
+15 percent was my estimate based on the 19,500 USD contribution limit and seemed to be a decent sweet spot for the net paycheck amount.
+It also helps ensure I get the full employer match as my plan doesn’t offer a [true-up provision](https://www.forbes.com/sites/ashleaebeling/2017/05/26/beware-these-401k-match-traps/?sh=714f64c391c6I’ve heard debate whether it’s better).

+Research seems to indicate that lump-sum investing could beat out dollar cost averaging by 2.3 percent in returns, however, increases the potential for losses; as summarized in [this Forbes article](https://www.forbes.com/sites/robertberger/2021/02/12/dollar-cost-averaging-vs-lump-sum-investing-how-to-decide/?sh=5d861c917c50).
+Given the time scale I’m looking at is 10 years—around 20 years given what I’m driving toward—and I’m not worried about a 20 year depression at this point, I’m thinking I’ll lump-sum my Roth IRA contribution for 2022.
+In 2021 I maxed out early in the year, which meant I could take advantage of the dips later in the year.
+This year, I have the too much cash problem and converting quickly seems beneficial.
+That’s presuming the [.Internal Revenue Service](IRS) determines I don’t owe a mess-ton of money.

+Depending on the verdict from the IRS, I may do lump-sum with the HSA.

+Basically, I’m thinking 2022 will be the lump-sum investing year for the Roth IRA and HSA.

+Given the last year, it appears there’s a dip in the middle of each month, which is when I’ll plan to do the lump-sum contributions; most likely around the time I file taxes.
+I’ll continue dollar cost averaging into the taxable accounts.

 ## FI experiments

 I started multiple portfolios as a single deposit experiment as a sort of control group for the plan going from now until becoming financially independent.